-If there is one question I get asked a lot (especially on Instagram) it’s about the best Tulum Beach Clubs to visit.
+If there is one question I get asked often (especially on Instagram), it’s about the best Tulum beach clubs to visit.
 Tulum has become synonymous with laid-back luxury and breathtaking beaches.
-And when it comes to beach clubs, this bohemian paradise doesn’t disappoint.
-Picture yourself lounging on a comfortable sunbed, with your toes in the warm sand, while sipping on a refreshing cocktail.
+The Tulum beach club selection in this bohemian paradise doesn’t disappoint.
+Picture yourself lounging on a comfortable sunbed with your toes in the warm sand while sipping a refreshing cocktail.

-From stylish hangouts with picturesque views to hidden gems tucked away in the jungle.
-With the help. of my fellow travel bloggers, I’ve curated a list of the absolute best beach clubs that will make your Tulum experience unforgettable.
-As much as I loved living in Playa del Carmen and visiting their beach clubs.
-Tulum’s beach club game is on another level!
+From stylish hangouts with picturesque views to hidden gems tucked away in the jungle, with the help of my fellow travel bloggers, I’ve curated a list of the absolute best Tulum beach clubs that will make your Tulum experience unforgettable.
+As much as I loved living in Playa del Carmen and visiting their beach clubs, Tulum’s beach club game is on another level!

 Quick Tip: While I update the blog post roughly every 6 months, things can quickly change in Tulum so for the most up-to-date information on pricing it’s best to reach out to the beach club directly to book your spot and confirm the current cost of a day pass with them.